MEMORANDUM

 Language Line can offer three types of translation help to us:

+A one time translation of content.
+We hand over content to them, they hand translated content back, we implement the changes.
+We would be responsible for managing changes between live and newly authored content, and looping in Language Line to re-translate.
+It is the highest quality translation, but it is time consuming and expensive.
 To translate all 311 knowledge articles, flex questions, and interface copy to the minimum supported six languages will take up to six months and will cost over half a million dollars, then implementation would begin.
 Language Line offers content management system (CMS) connectors to help automate some of the workflow for translation.
 There are tools like Contentful that can help manage content workflow and translation as well.
 We are still investigating whether Language Line’s offering is compatible with chicago.gov’s CMS, for example.
 A 3rd-party partnership with Smartling, a workflow tool that provides automated translation management through a proxy server solution with Language Line staffing and managing content through that tool.
 This seems the best cost and time to translation option from Language Line, but it is also the most risky technically.
 We’d be introducing a new piece of infrastructure into any of our current products, so we would need to do due diligence to understand which platforms and content systems each of these tools support and their timeline for implementation.

 We are continuing to explore each option by creating prototypes and estimates for each approach, detailed below by platform.
 Today, our recommended approach would be to use Google’s Cloud AutoML Translate with support from a Language Line or other translator to help set up the engine and manage community engagement.
 Additionally, we would empower and resource the Office of New Americans to recruit and engage community members fluent in our core languages to give feedback and help us improve the experience of the city for immigrants and non-English speakers.